-- Dr Michael Spacie works as a private music tutor not because he ‘believes in’ private education (he certainly didn’t have one) but because offering the service of private music tuition enables him to serve and work for his community, town and wider area in the best and most flexible way using the individual one-to-one model of music tuition and learning.
-This choice is made because people will always be interested in learning music and particularly from a teaching practice where the evidence of work is inspirational, dynamic, outstanding and exceptional teaching.
+- Dr Michael Spacie works as a private music tutor not because he ‘believes in’ private education (he certainly didn’t have one) but because offering the service of private music tuition enables him to serve and work in the best and most flexible way using the individual one-to-one model of music tuition and learning.

 - Michael was all set to pursue a permanent railway career.
 He learnt genuine transferable principles and transferable skills such as self-motivation, initiative, critical analysis, responsibility, accountability, safety, accuracy, focus, precision, procedure, decision-making, prolonged concentration, self-discipline and self-management (all of which are applicable to learning the piano and singing; studying music, and later running a business) through his father gaining permission for Michael in his teenage years when he was 15, 16, 17 and 18 years of age to accompany him at work in his railway signal box during the summer vacation from school and sixth-form and also at times other holidays from school and sixth-form in preparation for a career on the railway.
 Michael also was fortunate enough to experience the workings of other signal boxes through signalmen his father knew.
 One such signalman was not only good at his job but excellent at providing explanations and if you had not understood the first time, a different way of explaining would be found until you did understand and then you would be tested to see if you had understood – a technique Michael found useful in later years!